Newcastle travel guide

 Where to stay in Newcastle

-Average rates range from around $159 per night for a double room in a 3-star hotel to $603 and up for a 5-star experience.
-There are also lots of holiday rental options in Newcastle, with prices from $66 to $590 per night.
+There are also lots of holiday rental options in Newcastle, with prices from $70 to $1,077 per night.
 Newcastle CBD is the neighbourhood with the highest amount of rentals to choose from.
-On average, holiday rentals in Newcastle are about 165% more expensive than a hotel room in the city.
+On average, holiday rentals in Newcastle are about 102% more expensive than a hotel room in the city.

 Where to stay in popular areas of Newcastle